Menu

 When Belbin becomes a shorthand, enthusiastic Resource Investigators can say, “Let’s not ME (Monitor Evaluate) this idea until we’ve found out more,” or an impatient Shaper can state, “Let’s CF this at a later date”.

-This understanding can help keep foster new kinds of communication, as well as keeping meetings to time, and to the point.
+This understanding can help foster new kinds of communication, as well as keeping meetings to time, and to the point.

 Change the chair